jnbbender/Unity3D-Stuff/Emerald AI/README.md

 A list of resources to improve upon Emerald AI.

 **EmeraldAiColliders.cs**
-This solves the problem that Emerald AI has of using a single BoxCollider to register AI hits.
-Place this script on your top level AI and do the following in _EmeraldAISystem.cs_
+This solves the problem of Emerald AI using a single BoxCollider to register AI hits.
+Place this script on your top level AI and do the following in _EmeraldAISystem.cs_ (NOTE: Since this was written EAI has implemented their own location based damage but does not solve the BoxCollider issue or provide the flexibility of this system)

 * remove the line in **RequireComponent[typeof(BoxCollider)]**
 * replace the definition _public BoxCollider AIBoxCollider;_ with _public EmeraldAiColliders AIBoxCollider;_  // I kept the same name for traceability